OUR CURRENT PROJECTS

 Leadership Development consultancy.
 Lindy is proud to have been able to use her leadership skills to help others in their development, and lead a large taskforce on the Advancement of Women.
 Her accomplishments also include her accreditation to the level of Professional Certified Coach (PCC) through the International Coach Federation.
 Prior to operating her own business, Lindy held a variety of regional and head office positions at the TD Bank, including Branch Management and specialized HR roles.
 Lindy was also a Certified Financial Planner while at the Bank.
 Lindy, volunteering since age 14, values connection and contribution through her support of individuals and the community as a whole.
 She recognizes KBRH as one of the most important facilities in the area and the significant role the Foundation plays in contributing to the advancement of healthcare for the community.
 Lindy, her husband Keith and their two dogs and two cats, enjoy all the Kootenay’s offers in outdoor sport.
 She’s a competitive triathlete, having completed two Ironman distance races, many ½ Ironman races and represented Canada on two World Championship teams.

-she spent over 34 years with her family-run business, which operated grocery stores throughout BC and Alberta.
+with her family-run business, which operated grocery stores throughout BC and Alberta.
 Debbie was responsible for many areas in the business but focused primarily on accounting and human resources.
 In 1982, Debbie received her Chartered Accountant (CA, now CPA) designation and brings that knowledge to the Foundation Board.
 Along with her professional skills, Debbie‘s volunteerism is guided by her values of honesty, integrity, respect, and accountability.
 Born and raised in Trail, Debbie was motivated to give back to her community out of an appreciation for the excellent care and services that our regional hospital provides.
 Debbie enjoys skiing, hiking, yoga, pilates, gardening and spending time with family and friends.

 Brokerage Ownership and then as CEO of Kootenay Insurance Services Ltd. in Trail, BC.
 As CEO he led the expansion of the organization from 4 to 8 office locations throughout British Columbia.
 He earned a Fellow Chartered Insurance Professional (FCIP) designation, which is the insurance industry’s most distinguished credential.
 John, the former Chair of the KBRH Health Foundation between 2019-2022, is also an avid member and twice President of the Rotary Club of Rossland, BC.